 CMB Professional Development Committee

 Professional development activities in CMB are led by a student-run committee that was launched in 2005 and plans and coordinates various professional development activities open to the greater campus community.
 Recent events have included panels on the biotech industry, teaching, and science outreach, as well as mock interviews and improv for scientists workshops.
+The committee is currently planning a new professional development seminar series that allow students to explore career options by hearing from and connecting with CMB alumni currently working in a variety of careers.
+Recently, the committee created a Professional Development Activities Timeline for CMB students.
 To get involved with the committee, contact the CMB Office.

-See the CMB Involvement page for more leadership opportunities within CMB
+See the CMB Committees page for more leadership opportunities within CMB.

 Resources & Guides

 CMB Alumni Data Tool

 To help current and prospective students understand their career opportunities after graduation, a CMB student and member of the Professional Development Committee compiled this resource showing alumni career development at 1, 4, and 7 years post graduation.

 This document was created by the CMB Professional Development Committee to give current CMB students ideas of activities to participate in during different stages of their grad careers.

 A guide created by the Graduate School’s Office of Professional Development & Engagement